“For my part, I travel not to go anywhere, but to go. I travel for travel’s sake. The great affair is to move.”

 In an effort to consolidate my never-ending thoughts one day, I began thinking about my numerous interests and how they may all correlate – when I finally realized: Why not just combine them?

-If there is one thing I am exceptionally good at, it’s making lists.
-And goals.
+If there is one thing I am exceptionally good at, it’s coming up with goals.
+And to-do lists.
 And resolutions.
 I have lists for everything in my life: from the conventional ones, such as groceries, chores, and to-do’s, to the far-reaching ones, like “things I want but don’t have the money for right now”, “random conceptual photography ideas”, or “remember for your birthday party in 7 months”.

 So, I am attempting a purposefully vague blog to encompass this.
 My desire within this blog is to create a space to let my brain live and a spot to jot down and scratch off my goals as I think up and complete them.
-Additionally on this site you will find my general thoughts, tips, and other garbage as I work on accomplishing my resolutions.
+Additionally, on this site, you will find my general thoughts, tips, and other garbage relating to these resolutions.

 And… What exactly are my overwhelming amount of interests?

-- I have a the itch to travel whenever is feasibly possible.
+- I have a never-ending itch to travel, whenever is feasibly possible.